Amazon founder Jeff Bezos and wife divorcing after 25 years

 And there may never have been more money than in this case.

 Jeff Bezos is ranked at the top of most lists of the world's wealthiest people, and his fortune currently hovers around $137 billion, according to estimates by both Forbes and Bloomberg.
-Virtually all of that is tied up in the nearly 79 million shares of Amazon stock (currently worth about $130 billion) that Bezos owns in the Seattle company, translating into a 16 percent stake.
+Virtually all of that is tied up in the nearly 79 million shares of Amazon stock (currently worth about $130 billion) that Bezos owns, translating into a 16 percent stake in the Seattle company.
 Bezos, 54, also owns rocket ship maker Blue Origin and The Washington Post, which he bought for $250 million in 2013.

-Because the pair were married before Amazon was founded, it's likely that MacKenzie Bezos holds a large claim to that fortune, though details hinge on where the couple files for divorce and if they had a prenuptial agreement.
+Because the pair were married before Amazon was founded, it's likely that MacKenzie Bezos, a 48-year-old novelist, holds a large claim to that fortune, though details hinge on where the couple files for divorce and if they had a prenuptial agreement.

 King County, where their home is located, confirmed on Twitter Wednesday that the Bezoses had not filed for divorce in court.
 The couple own a home in a wealthy Seattle suburb within the county.
+Jeff Bezos also bought a mansion in a swanky Washington D.C. neighborhood last year for $23 million.
 The Bezoses have four children.

 "The property acquired during the marriage is common property," said Jennifer Payseno, a family lawyer at the firm McKinley Irvin in Seattle.
 That includes stock ownership, although Amazon has not filed any regulatory documents to suggest Bezos' stake in the company has changed.
+Amazon didn't respond to inquiries about how the divorce may affect that stake.

+The Bezoses will almost certainly settle the divorce outside of court, if they haven't already, said Jacqueline Newman, a Manhattan divorce lawyer and managing partner at Berkman Bottger Newman & Rodd.

+"For the most part, they're going to want to keep things private and quiet," she said.
+"Especially in the case of a public company, they're not going to want information to leak because it could ultimately affect stock prices."

+Amazon's stock edged up $2.84 Wednesday to close at $1,659.42.
+That left Amazon with a market value of $811 billion, more than any other publicly traded company in the U.S.

-All that power and wealth has magnified the focus on Jeff Bezos, although his divorce seems unlikely to enthrall the public like high-profile breakups among movie stars such as Brad Pitt and Angelina Jolie.
-Or even those of other billionaires, such as Donald Trump's tabloid-fodder split with his former wife Ivana in the early 1990s, long before he was elected president.
+Jeff Bezos' tremendous wealth has magnified the focus on him, although his divorce seems unlikely to enthrall the public like high-profile breakups involving movie stars such as Brad Pitt and Angelina Jolie.
+Or even those of other billionaires, such as Donald Trump's tabloid-fodder split with his first wife Ivana in the early 1990s, long before he was elected president.

 But the Bezos divorce seems likely to attract more attention than when Google co-founder Sergey Brin — currently worth $49 billion — divorced his former wife Anne in 2015.